 “So why not truck out there and starve for a while,” said the more seasoned ad man.
 “You’ll catch on somewhere…”

 “Because it’s tough out there, that’s why,” Lacey countered, as she entered his office, today’s pantsuit finished in greener tones.
 “Take it from personal experience.
 Chicago tries to keep people here—the city works, then plays.
 San Francisco tries just as hard to keep people out.
 The Bay Area is all play, with a little work thrown in.”

 “Maybe that’s what makes it interesting,” Castalone added, joining in from next door with black turtleneck and gray wide-wale cord bells on.
 “Challenge-wise—kinda like New York on acid…just like Chicago’s the Big Apple on ’ludes.”

 “Sure,” Gelvart grudged, wearing his Second City pride on his double-knit tan raglan sleeve.
-“Just like New York is Chicago on carbon monoxide.
+“Just like New York is Chicago on bad smack.
+And it’s not Chicahgo, it’s Chicawgo.
 Isn’t that right, speed?”

 “Don’t ask me.
-All I know is I got mugged there once…”
+All I know is I got mugged in New Yawk once…”

 “We didn’t collaborate, we fought for our homeland.”

 “But you sympathized.
 The Vilnius killing forests, pigs’ heads and bloody swastikas at Kaunas synagogues—admit it, Lithuania and Latvia were both in cahoots with the Nazis.
 And what about the Ukraine and Babi Yar?”

 “Agh, you’re a bleedin’ Jewess.
 You think you’re the chosen people, think you’re better than the rest of us!”

 “See you on Holocaust Remembrance Day, you retarded Gestapo goons…”